 The original ChaChaanTeng cafes were fast paced establishments serving an eclectic and sometimes unlikely mix of ‘East meets West’ food.
 Splendid’s Cha Chaan Teng can be seen as the London reincarnation taking the concept full circle; a British interpretation of an Eastern reinterpretation of the Western cuisine.
 Confused?
 That’s all part of the charm and a theme that runs through the design, graphics, artworks, cocktails and food.

-Shed have once again been commissioned by Chalhoub Group, the leading partner for luxury in the Middle East, to design their latest retail expansion for Level Shoe District.
-Shed’s task was to conceptualise and reinvent a complete new Men’s extension at the current Level Shoe District, previously designed by Shed back in 2012.
-Located within the world’s largest Shopping Mall, The Dubai Mall, Level Shoe District is a globally recognized destination for luxury footwear.
+Shed was once again been commissioned by Chalhoub Group - the leading partner for luxury retail in the Middle East - to design their latest retail expansion for Level Shoe District.
+Shed’s task was to conceptualise and reinvent a completely new Men’s extension at the current Level Shoe District, also designed by Shed in 2012.
+Located within Dubai Mall (the world’s largest shopping mall), Level Shoe District is a globally recognised destination for luxury footwear.

-The new Men’s encompasses the rich variation and values of the modern day man with their strong sartorial appreciation of footwear and fashion.
-Harmonised within three zones: Designer Sneaker, Contemporary and Classic, and all contained within 3000 sq/ft footplate, it was vital to ensure coherence with the ‘Expo’ style approach of the existing space.
+The new men’s department encompasses the rich variation and values of the modern day man and his strong sartorial appreciation of footwear and fashion.
+Harmonised within three zones: Designer Sneaker, Contemporary and Classic, and all contained within a 3,000 sqft area, it was vital to ensure coherence with the ‘expo’ approach of the existing space.

 After a year-long collaboration, Shed and Royal Warrant shirtmaker and clothier, Turnbull and Asser created a London home.
 Set across 3 floors – the 400sqm Mayfair site houses a showroom, lounge area and library for archive exhibits, consultation and buying spaces and floors dedicated to design studios and offices for this exemplary British brand.